Raimi's theorem for manifolds with circle symmetry: Proof of Theorem (Cylindrical surface)

 for every bounded measurable $f:\mathcal{C}_{R,\Omega}\to\mathbb{R}$.
 This is precisely condition~(ii) in Theorem~\ref{thm:general-circle-bundle}.

 With all hypotheses verified, Theorem~\ref{thm:general-circle-bundle} now applies with

 to obtain a measurable partition

-of $\mathcal{C}_{R,\Omega}$, where $\{E_i^C\}_{i=1}^r$ is the measurable partition of $C$ provided by Theorem~\ref{thm:KKT-circle}, with the desired property.
+of $\mathcal{C}_{R,\Omega}$, where $\{E_i^\mathbb{T}\}_{i=1}^r$ is the measurable partition of $\mathbb{T}$ provided by Theorem~\ref{thm:KKT-circle}, with the desired property.
 This completes the proof.

-{\bf Acknowledgement.} The author would like to thank Thang Pham, Hunseok Kang, and Doowon Koh for their valuable comments, which have improved the quality of this paper.
-The author also would like to thank the Vietnam Institute for Advanced Study in Mathematics (VIASM) for its hospitality and excellent working environment.
+{\bf Acknowledgement.} The author would like to express sincere gratitude to Hunseok Kang and Doowon Koh for their valuable comments, which greatly improved the quality of this paper.
+The author also thanks the Vietnam Institute for Advanced Study in Mathematics (VIASM) for its warm hospitality and excellent working environment, and Dang Thuy Trang for her assistance with the figure.